Thilaksan-A/BlockChain-LandTitleManagement/README.md

 # BlockChain-LandTitleManagement

-This project is a blockchain based solution to managaing land titles with the aim of simplifying the process of registering, transferring and verifying land ownership:
+This project is a blockchain based solution to managing land titles with the aim of simplifying the process of registering, transferring and verifying land ownership: